What is cohousing?

 Cohousing Explained: "What is a home?"

-In the 21st century we need to think about downsizing our footprint and upsizing our community.
-Imagine living in community on a small island near Vancouver!
-Belterra Cohousing could be for you!
+In the 21st century we need to think about reducing our footprint and upsizing our community.

 Cohousing Communities Help Prevent Social Isolationism

-Groups in Denmark and the U.S. are choosing to live in intentionally intergenerational communities, which emerged to strengthen social ties between aging seniors and their younger counterparts who are balancing work and family.
+Groups in Denmark and the U.S. are choosing to live in intentional communities, which emerged to strengthen social ties between aging seniors and their younger counterparts who are balancing work and family.

 How cohousing can make us happier (and live longer)

-Cohousing architect and resident, Grace Kim, explains cohousing.
+Cohousing architect and resident, Grace Kim, on cohousing.

 New York Times: There's Community and Consensus.
 But It's No Commune.

-The wave of the future...cohousing is a movement gaining ground across America for those who seek a sense of community.
-Read about it here in the January 2018 New York Times.
+The wave of the future... cohousing is a movement gaining traction across America for those who seek community.